kaplanelad/shellfirm/README.md

 plugins=(... shellfirm)
 ```

-* Open new shell session
+* :information_source: Open a new shell session

 ### More supported shell